A. K. Fazlul Huq: Personal life

 Huq was married three times.
-His first wife was Khurshid Talat Begum, the granddaughter of Nawab Abdul Latif, with whom he had two daughters.
+His first wife was Khurshid Talat Begum, the daughter of Nawab Syed Muhammad Azad and granddaughter of Nawab Abdul Latif, with whom he had two daughters.
 Khurshid left him and obtained a maintenance allowance in court.
 His second wife was Musammat Jannatunissa Begum, daughter of Ibn Ahmad of Hooghly, but she died without having any children.
 In 1943, he married Khadija Begum of Meerut, located in the United Provinces.
-They had one son together, Abul Kalam Faezul Huq, who played an active role in Bangladeshi politics.
+Their son, A. K. Faezul Huq, served as a member of Pakistan National Assembly and later, Jatiya Sangsad of Bangladesh.
+Huq's daughter, Nafisa Begum, was married to one of his nephews, Wazir Ali.

+Among Huq's grandchildren, Razia Banu was a Bangladesh Awami League politician and a Jatiya Sangsad member during 1973–1976, and Fersamin Haque Iqbal Flora competed at the 2026 Bangladeshi general election as a member of National Citizen Party.

 Huq was fluent in English, Arabic, Bengali, Urdu, and Persian.